oscar-project/goclassy/README.md

 If you want to download OSCAR you can do it [here](https://team.inria.fr/almanach/oscar/).

-**Note:** For the moment the downloader and uncompression part of the pipeline is not available as they are still experimental, they will be open sourced in a future release.
+**Note:** For the moment the downloader part of the pipeline is not available as it is still experimental, it will be open sourced in a future release.

 ## References